 In Heartland Continuing Care Center, 1.38 Hospitalizations per 1,000 resident days

 This is a measure of the number of times residents are hospitalized per 1,000 days of patient care.
 Staying out of the hospital is critical to the physical well-being of nursing home residents.

 Short-term Care: Rehospitalizations

 In Heartland Continuing Care Center, 14.96 Percentage of Residents Rehospitalized

 This is the number of times residents are rehospitalized per 1,000 days of short-term patient care.
 There is a correlation between having fewer hospitalizations and a nursing home's quality of short-term rehabilitation.

 In Heartland Continuing Care Center, 16.43 Percentage of Patients

 Measures the number of times residents are sent to the emergency room per 1,000 days of short-term care.
 Staying out of the emergency room is one way to gauge patient care during rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This is the percent of short-term care residents that saw functional improvements, such as enhanced ability to perform activities of daily living.
+This indicates the percentage of short-term residents that saw functional improvements, such as enhanced ability to perform activities of daily living.